Shane-XB-Qian/jj/README.md

 |-f            |Fuzzy match (warn: maybe slow)   |
 |-d [path]     |Specify root directory           |

-- `option` if ran from `alias` would not work, but mostly cur pwd should be just fine.
+- `Option` if ran from `alias` would Not work, but mostly cur pwd should be just fine.
 - `fuzzy` filter can be switched when in `jj` by `ctrl-r`, but warn: fuzzy maybe slow.
+- `dirOnly` btw: if to display/show dir only can be switched when in `jj` by `ctrl-f`.

 ## License